 EQ-ing the left and right channels independently.

-Since EQing alters the volume of specific frequency ranges, it's natural that if we boosted the right channel and cutted the left we will hear the sound coming from the right like if we panned it;
+Since EQing alters the volume of specific frequency ranges, it's natural that if we boost the right channel and cut the left we will hear the sound coming from the right as if we panned it;

-An other cool technique and more experimental/sound design oriented you can try with EQs to achieve width from a mono source is creating narrow cuts at different intervals between the left and right channel, and automating the bands at different speeds.
+Another cool technique and more experimental/sound design oriented you can try with EQs to achieve width from a mono source is creating narrow cuts at different intervals between the left and right channels, and automating the bands at different speeds.

-In this way you are basically generating a moving comb filter with an effect similar to a flanger.
+In this way, you are generating a moving comb filter with an effect similar to a flanger.

 In the audio example below I turn a mono bass sample into a wider version of itself by employing a series of the aforementioned independent moving comb filters between the left and right channel.